 Installing CH340 Drivers

-This module is based on the USB-UART bridge CH340 chip, so you must have the CH340 drivers installed in your computer to be able to upload code to the ESP8266-01.
+This module is based on the USB-UART bridge CH340 chip, so you must have the CH340 drivers installed on your computer to upload code to the ESP8266-01.

 If you don’t have an ESP-01, you can get one in the links below.